 One of the most desirable treats for a dog is peanut butter, which makes the process of giving pills to dogs far easier because very few dogs will reject peanut butter.
 Many people will use a small amount of peanut butter as a treat or reward for their dog as well.
-But recent news stories have shed light on a potential danger to your dog’s health that is finding it’s way into some peanut butters, an ingredient known as Xylitol.
-Xylitol is a man-made sweetener which is being used in more and more foods as a substitute for sugar, mainly in products that are marketed as weight loss foods or low in fat foods.
-The desire of many companies to provide alternatives to traditional foods and drinks that contain less calories or fats have lead to an entire category of foods that have sugars being substituted with artificial sweeteners, Xylitol being the most popular.
-The biggest issue with this ingredient is that it is toxic for dogs to eat can can be fatal if enough is consumed.
-Xylitol can be found in gums, baked goods, candies and peanut butters.
+But recent news stories have shed light on potential danger to your dog’s health that is finding its way into some peanut butter, an ingredient known as Xylitol.
+Xylitol is a man-made sweetener that is being used in more and more foods as a substitute for sugar, mainly in products that are marketed as weight loss foods or low in fat foods.
+The desire of many companies to provide alternatives to traditional foods and drinks that contain fewer calories or fats has to lead to an entire category of foods that have sugars being substituted with artificial sweeteners, Xylitol is the most popular.
+The biggest issue with this ingredient is that it is toxic for dogs to eat can be fatal if enough is consumed.
+Xylitol can be found in gums, baked goods, candies, and peanut butter.

 The problem with Xylitol is that many people do not know it is in their food, and do not know that dogs cannot eat even a small amount of it without being poisoned.
 Due to the fact that foods that you traditionally gave to your pet without any reaction may have switched ingredients to provide a “healthier” alternative, you can no longer feed that food to your pet without consequences.
 We encourage you to read the ingredients of anything you feed to your dog even in small amounts, and never feed anything containing Xylitol to your dog under any circumstances.
 If you suspect your dog has eaten Xylitol, contact your veterinarian immediately.

 The Pet Poison HelpLine is a 24-hour service that can be reached at 855-764-7661